 Anglers should be aware of the legal limits for harvesting striped bass and hybrid bass.
 Up to 10 fish per day of either species can be harvested but only three fish of either species can be over 26-inches in total length.

 Those who enjoy keeping their catch of crappie from Lake Hartwell should be aware of the size and creel limits.
 Anglers who fish in Georgia waters may harvest 30 fish per day.
-Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested must be at least 8-inches in total length.
+Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested from South Carolina waters must be at least 8-inches in total length.

 The areas with the largest numbers of crappie on the Georgia side of the lake include Eastanollee Creek, Gum Log Creek, Shoal Creek and Lightwood Log Creek.
 In the spring, target visible structure in backwater areas.
 If you catch one crappie at a location, there will be plenty more in the same vicinity.

-From late-February to early-April, a fishable walleye population occurs in the Tugalo River in the Hartwell headwaters upstream from the Walker Creek boat ramp all the way to Yonah Dam.
-Walleye average 4 lb in size but fish up to 10 lb have been collected by WRD from this area.
+From late-February to early-April, a fishable walleye population migrates into the Tugalo River headwaters from the Walker Creek boat ramp upstream to Yonah Dam.
+Walleye average 2 to 4 lb in size but fish up to 10 lb have been collected by DNR from this area.

-Shallow running lures, like Rapalas, jigs tipped with a curly-tailed grub and nightcrawlers are all effective baits for catching walleye on their spawning migration into the Tugalo River.
+Shallow running lures, like Rapalas, jigs tipped with a curly-tailed grub and nightcrawlers are all effective baits for catching walleye on their spawning migration up the Tugalo River.

 Anglers will find walleye from the Walker Creek boat ramp to Yonah Dam from late-February to early April.
 In other months, walleye cruise the expansive waters of Lake Hartwell and become very difficult to pinpoint.
-The points at the mouth of the Eastanollee Creek arm are a reliable fall hangout for walleye.
+The points at the mouth of the Eastanollee Creek arm are a reliable area to catch walleye during October and November.